showdoi/raspi-noaa-ham/docs/tls_webserver.md

 ![Raspberry NOAA](../assets/header_1600_v2.png)

-**NOTE**: Exposing the raspberry-noaa-v2 framework to the public internet is *NOT* recommended.
+**NOTE**: Exposing the rspi-noaa-ham framework to the public internet is *NOT* recommended.
 This frameowrk has not been penetration or otherwise security tested for vulnerabilities and dangerous attack vectors.
 Exposing the webpanel to the public internet is done at your own risk and should be assumed to have no reasonable safeguards that can protect you from malicious actors.
 At a minimum, ensure your Raspberry Pi is residing on an isolated VLAN that